tempus-app/tempus/README.md

      - To debug database issues, head over to http://localhost:8080, this should open up adminer which shows the postgres database, use the credentials in your env file, and set system to postgreSQL.
    - `docker-compose build`: rebuilds the containers, especially useful if there are new changes (that aren't reflected when running `docker-compose up`)
    - `docker-compose down`: stops and removed any of the running containers
+   - Alternatively, to save on resources, certain containers can be built through the docker compose rather than all of them.
+For example, if you wish to run the client and api locally but need the database, you may run it by entering in `docker-compose up postgres`.
+By specifiying the names of the containers, only those entered will be brought up.

 ### Local Set Up